JStrmec/CSC500-1/Module 6: Portfolio Milestone/Assignment.md

 ## Step 4:
 Build the ShoppingCart class with the following data attributes and related methods.
-Note: Some can be method stubs (empty methods) initially, to be completed in later steps
+Some can be method stubs (empty methods) initially, to be completed in later steps

 Parameterized constructor, which takes the customer name and date as parameters